 Looking for more tips on how to be a good live shopping host?
 Read our blog.

-A successful live shopping session shows great revenue, engagement, views and interactions, and will encourage brand managers to pursue it as a long-term strategy.
-If you plan it right and execute it well, you’ll have mastered the art of live commerce.
+A well-executed live shopping session that generates high revenue, engagement, views, and interactions can inspire brand managers to adopt it as a long-term strategy.
+By planning and executing it effectively, you can become proficient in the art of live commerce.